colak/txp-media-shortcode/README.md

 ## Licence

 This shortcode is distributed as free software.
-Users can adapt, transform, build upon, copy, and redistribute it in any medium or format for any commercial or non-commercial purpose.
+Users can adapt, transform, build upon, copy, and redistribute it in any medium or format for any commercial or non-commercial purposes.

 ## Support